Rishi-245/Paper-Trading-Simulation/README.md

 # Paper-Trading-Simulation

+## Description
-This Python program creates a simple paper trading simulation for beginner traders using the Alpha Vintage API.
-The PaperTrader class within the program allows users to buy and sell stocks based on randomly generated prices which try to simulate the market.
-Additionally, the program allows the user to visualize their portfolio and balance to view profits or losses.
+This Python program implements a simple paper trading simulation using the PaperTrader class.
+The simulation allows users to buy and sell stocks with an initial balance, displaying the portfolio summary after each transaction.
+The user interacts with the simulation through a command-line interface, choosing to buy, sell, view the portfolio, or quit the simulation.
+Stock symbols are read from a predefined list, and historical prices are simulated for each stock.
+The script provides a basic yet functional introduction to paper trading, allowing users to practice trading strategies without risking real capital.

-## Features
-**Buy and Sell:** Users enter stock symbols to buy or sell certain stocks at a certain price and quantity.

-**Portfolio Display:** Users can view their portfolio of all the different stocks purchased along with the number of shares in that stock.

-**Stock Symbols Validation:** Using the Alpha Vintage API, a list of stock symbols are obtained for the user to choose from.

-**User Interface:** *Currently, the program allows the user to buy, sell, view portfolio or quit the program.
-Future changes could allow the program to have a proper user interface in the form of a webpage.

 ## Dependencies
-Python 3

-Requests Library
+### API
+The script incorporates the EODHD API to dynamically fetch exchange data.
+This API, accessible at EODHD APIs, provides historical stock data.
+The get_exchange_data function is designed to retrieve a list of symbols for a specified exchange, while the get_security_type function filters symbols based on security types, with "Common Stock" being the default.
+Note that you need to obtain an API key from EODHD to use this functionality.

+### File I/O
+The script reads stock symbols from a text file, stock_symbols_list.txt.
+This file contains a list of stock symbols that the user can interact with during the paper trading simulation.
+The symbols are read from the file and stored in the symbols_list variable.

+## Future Updates
+- create a webpage for the user to interact with
+- use the API to gather real time stock prices
+- connect to other stock exchanges (currently it is only the US Stock Exchange)